stackitcloud/stackit-cli/docs/stackit_mariadb_credentials_list.md

 ## stackit mariadb credentials list

-Lists all credentials' IDs for an MariaDB instance
+Lists all credentials' IDs for a MariaDB instance

 ### Synopsis

-Lists all credentials' IDs for an MariaDB instance.
+Lists all credentials' IDs for a MariaDB instance.

 ```
 stackit mariadb credentials list [flags]